General guidelines regarding conservation status

 |Installation/alteration/replacement of satellite dishes||?|

 |Electric vehicle charging points|

 Microgeneration (Solar & EV)

 Solar Panels There has been confusion in the past, e.g. with residents being informed that planning permission is not necessary.
-This is not (or not now) the case.
+This may not now be the case.
 The rules (or application of the rules) regarding Article 4(2) conservation areas, seems to change frequently.
 Recent communication from SCC implies that permission is required for solar panels on a front roof (or wall) but not necessarily on a side facing roof, even if visible.
-However there may still be restrictions if there is significant impact on the environment in addition to the standrd restyrictions apply to solar panels whether or not under Article 4(2).
+However there may still be restrictions if there is significant impact on the environment in addition to the standard restrictions apply to solar panels whether or not under Article 4(2).

 See The Town and Country Planning (General Permitted Development) (England) Order 2015 for full information

-EV Charging: Planning permission may be required, but also note existing rerstrictions that apply whether or not under Article 4(2).
-(Wall mounted points must be less than 0.2 cubic metres, not face onto and be closer than two meters from a highway).
+EV Charging: Planning permission may be required, but also note there are existing restrictions that apply whether or not your house is under Article 4(2). (e.g. Wall mounted points must be less than 0.2 cubic metres, not face onto and be closer than two meters from a highway).

 See here for full information (Part 2 D p 25)

 In either case (solar panels or EV charging) it is advisable to ring the council and ask to speak to the Conservation Officer)